spraja08/GenAIMetroMap/README.md

 ![GenAI Learning Metromap](https://github.com/spraja08/GenAIMetroMap/blob/main/resources/GenAIMetromap.png)
 # GenAI Learning Metromap

 > Welcome to the GenAI Learning Metromap!
-This field is vast and often steep and discouraging because of the dependent concepts that needs to be learnt first.
-This guide is an attempt to help you navigate through the dependencies to reduce the cognitive overload.
-There are mental models toward structuring this journey.
+This field is vast and often steep and discouraging because of the dependent concepts that needed to be learnt first.
+This guide is an attempt to help the learners navigate through the dependencies to reduce the cognitive overload.
+There could be many mental models toward structuring this map but this worked for me.
 If you have a better one, please do share your [feedback](mailto:spraja08@gmail.com).

 ## Foundational